 Since May, the OA has continued to integrate sustainability as part of its programs.
 First, a provision was added in the national OA service grant application that encourages lodges to apply for and undertake projects that promotes environmental sustainability in the lodge and council program.
 The full list of 2018 recipients, including those focused on environmental sustainability, is available here.

 In addition, NOAC 2018 will incorporate sustainability efforts throughout the conference, aiming to reduce the environmental impact of the national event and promote sustainability in its programs.
 2018 Central Region Chief Will Coots will provide youth leadership to sustainability efforts at the conference.
 “As we move forward into our next century, we must not only protect our organization’s sustainability but also our environment’s sustainability.
 NOAC is a unique opportunity to get up to speed and propel us into the future,” Coots said.
 “The OA can serve as a leader among organizations that value environmental sustainability and there is no better kickoff event than NOAC 2018.”
 More information on how NOAC 2018 will advance the sustainability commitment will be available in the upcoming months.

 Your feedback needed

 In the meantime, to further inform how OA programs can best implement the sustainability commitment, the organization is seeking feedback from general membership on sustainability and environmental stewardship via a short online survey.
-This survey can be accessed until Thursday, February 1, 2018 by clicking here.
+This survey can be accessed until Thursday, February 1, 2018.